andreas-roehler/simple-paren/INSTALL.md

 ##### Install

-In order to load simple-paren-mode from start, put the directory where the file resides into your emacs-path.
+In order to load simple-paren-mode from start, put the directory where the file resides into your Emacs path.
 For example:

-(add-to-list 'load-path "PATH/TO/simple-paren.el/")
+(add-to-list 'load-path "PATH/TO/simple-paren.el")
 (require 'simple-paren)

 After loading the file, M-x simple-paren-mode RET will turn the mode on, if it was off.